Part of the Bargain

 “That’s asphyxiation,” said Harper.
 “A level of ten percent will kill someone in thirty minutes.
 Life support malfunction is my guess.”

 “There wasn’t anything wrong with the life support in here,” growled Hawk.
 “I gave it the full Monty before we left Paquin.
-I didn’t want Her Grace complaining about the sulfur smell from that planet’s air processors for a week.”
+I didn’t want Her Ladyship complaining about the sulfur smell from that planet’s air processors for a week.”

-“Her Grace appreciates that,” said Atopia.
+“Her Ladyship appreciates that,” said Atopia.
 “What about the other issues like no lights or gravity?
 Or why the computer monitors didn’t alert us to the problem?”
 The lights aboard the ship flickered for a moment before steadying.
 “Also,” she continued, “just what in the Nine Hells was that?”

 “It’s almost like the problems they were having at the starport on Bandalor just before we left,” said Valo over the intercom.
 An alarm sounded through his microphone.
 “I’m picking up power glitches all over the ship now.”